-Seth Agata, a special counsel in the Litigation Department, is the former Executive Director of the New York State Joint Commission on Public Ethics (JCOPE).
+Seth Agata, co-chair of the Lobbying Law and Government Ethics Practice and a special counsel in the Litigation Department, is the former Executive Director of the New York State Joint Commission on Public Ethics (JCOPE).
 He is one of the nation’s leading professionals on lobbying laws and regulations and the ethics laws governing public official conduct.
 Joining the firm in 2019, Mr. Agata expands our compliance and disputes capabilities.

 Mr. Agata was appointed Executive Director of JCOPE in March 2016.
 In that role, he was responsible for administering lobbying and public ethics laws in New York State.
 He had broad authority to manage 55-plus staff in three offices with all investigatory, regulatory and advisory work.
 Under his direction, JCOPE launched the first comprehensive lobbying regulations in New York State history and revamped post-employment “revolving door” restrictions.